wp-plugins/abase/readme.txt

 	<li><strong>center</strong> - center=" &lt;column&gt; ( , &lt;column&gt; )" specifies one or more table columns to center when displaying.
 	<li><strong>cols</strong> - cols=" &lt;field_spec&gt; ( , &lt;field_spec&gt; )" - Specifies the column names to be displayed as a table.
 Two or more records to be displayed are required.
 Designed to be used in conjunction with fields specification.
 See &lt;field_spec&gt; below under <B>fields</B>.
 	<li><strong>columns</strong> - columns=" &lt;field_spec&gt; ( , &lt;field_spec&gt; )" - Specifies the columns to be displayed in a table.
 Zero or more records will be displayed.
 See &lt;field_spec&gt; below under <B>fields</B>.
-	<li><strong>database</strong> - database="?"
-Change default database.
+	<li><strong>database</strong> - database="" Change default database.
 Choose database 1, 2  or 3 as specified in Settings.
 Exactly the same as db (next).
-	<li><strong>db</strong> - db="?"
-Change default database.
+	<li><strong>db</strong> - db="" Change default database.
 Same as database.
 	<li><strong>echo</strong> - echo="&lt;color&gt;" will display (i.e., echo) the shortcode in the specified HTML &lt;color&gt; (e.g., echo="red").
 	<li><strong>elements</strong> - elements=" &lt;column&gt; ( , &lt;column&gt; )" specifies one or more fields in a form with form elements for either searching, adding to or updating the database.
-	<li><strong>emailbcc</strong> - emailbcc="?" specify blind copy email address(es).
+	<li><strong>emailbcc</strong> - emailbcc="" specify blind copy email address(es).
 Either a specific email address or a column name that contains an email address. emailto must be specified to send a email.
-	<li><strong>emailcc</strong> - emailcc="?" specify copy email address(es).
+	<li><strong>emailcc</strong> - emailcc="" specify copy email address(es).
 Either a specific email address or a column name that contains an email address. emailto must be specified to send a email.
-	<li><strong>emailfrom</strong> - emailfrom="?" specify from email address.
+	<li><strong>emailfrom</strong> - emailfrom="" specify from email address.
 Either a specific email address or a column name that contains an email address. emailto must be specified to send a email.
-	<li><strong>emailsubject</strong> - emailsubject="?" specify email subject. emailto must be specified to send a email.
+	<li><strong>emailsubject</strong> - emailsubject="" specify email subject. emailto must be specified to send a email.
-	<li><strong>emailto</strong> - emailto="?" specify email recipient.
+	<li><strong>emailto</strong> - emailto="" specify email recipient.
 Either a specific email address or a column name that contains an email address.
 Only one email can be sent per shortcode execution.
 	<li><strong>fields</strong> - fields=" &lt;field_spec&gt; ( , &lt;field_spec&gt; )" - Specifies the column names to be displayed in record view.
 Record view is a two column table with the field names in the first column and the values in the second column.
 		<ul><li>Meta language: terms in parentheses are optional, vertical bar (|) - OR operator.
 (Exception - vertical bar (|) preceded &lt;foreign_column&gt;.)
 			<li>&lt;field_spec&gt; ::= ( &lt;column_title&gt;^ ) &lt;column_name&gt; ( |&lt;foreign_column&gt; ) ( ! ( '( &lt;element_type&gt; &lt;space&gt; ) &lt;element_style&gt;' ) ) ( [&gt;|&gt;=|=|&lt;=|&lt;|!=] ( % ) &lt;operand&gt; ) ( % ) ( $ ( &lt;button_value&gt; ) )